Hawaii Rainbow Warriors and Rainbow Wahine: Nickname

 A controversial change in 2000 allowed each team to pick its own team name; the football, men's volleyball, golf, and tennis teams became the Warriors, while the men's basketball and swimming & diving teams remained Rainbow Warriors, and the baseball team became the Rainbows.
 The women's teams, however, all remained the “Rainbow Wāhine."
-At the same time, the school changed its athletics logo to the current stylized "H,” omitting the rainbow of the old logo altogether.
+At the same time, the school changed its athletics logo to the current stylized "H," omitting the rainbow of the old logo altogether.

 On July 1, 2013, the nicknames of the university's men's sports teams were once again standardized, and all male teams at the university are now referred to as the "Rainbow Warriors."
-More recently, the women's beach volleyball team, while still officially "Rainbow Wāhine,” generally uses "SandBows.”
+More recently, the women's beach volleyball team, while still officially "Rainbow Wāhine," generally uses "SandBows" (now colloquially known as BeachBows).

 History

 Conference affiliation

 The Hawaiʻi men's teams competed as independents until joining the Western Athletic Conference (WAC) in 1979.
 The women's teams were independents until joining the Pacific Coast Athletic Association in 1985, with that conference rebranding as the Big West Conference in 1988.
 In 1996, the women's teams joined the men in the WAC.

 In July 2012, most of the school's teams moved from the WAC to the women's former league, the Big West Conference.
 Since the Big West does not sponsor football, the Rainbow Warriors became affiliate members of the Mountain West Conference.

 Teams in sports not sponsored by the Big West compete as members of the Mountain Pacific Sports Federation.
+In October 2024, Hawai’i announced that it will be joining the Mountain West Conference as a full member in 2026.

 Sports sponsored

 Baseball

 The Rainbow Warriors have made one appearance in the College World Series, finishing as the runner up to champion Arizona in the 1980 College World Series.
-The team is currently led by first year head coach Rich Hill.
+Since 2022, the team is led by head coach Rich Hill.

 Men's basketball

 The Rainbow Warriors are coached by Eran Ganot.
-In 2015, the university self-imposed penalties as a result of NCAA violations committed by the previous coaching staff that include vacating 36 wins from the 2012–13 and 2013–14 seasons, reducing scholarships and practice time, and placing itself on one-year probation.
+In 2015, the university self-imposed penalties as a result of NCAA violations committed by the previous coaching staff that included vacating 36 wins from the 2012–13 and 2013–14 seasons, reducing scholarships and practice time, and placing itself on one-year probation.
 The university also agreed to pay a $10,000 fine.
 The team's most recent appearance in the NCAA Division I men's basketball tournament was in 2016.